greatindus7387/BIk-house-presentation/README.md

-# BIk-house-presentation
+# BIK-house-presentation
-It is architecture case study of microhouse.
+Balance is key in everyday life.
+This Micro House architecture can be home for two people.